[+]

 |

-If you would like a casual one-on-one match, the best games to join are the 'Z-Games'.
+The public games list also contains 'Z-Games'.
 These are script-generated matches with names starting with 'Z - ', listed at the bottom of the page.
-All matches, whether Z-Games or created by other users, will have various settings for CO bans, unit bans, whether Fog of War is enabled, and so on.
-It's recommended to look over a match's settings before you decide whether or not to join it.
+These games will have various settings for CO bans, unit bans, whether Fog of War is enabled, and so on.
+Similar to Global League, they are all asynchronous, though with slightly faster settings.

 When you try to join an open match, the site will prompt you to choose your CO and country for the match.
 After you have joined the match, the match will appear on Your Games page, where you can then switch your CO, country, or starting position (if available).